February 3, 2022 | 08 min read

 Higher Capex: Up 35.4% from Rs 5.54 Lakh Crore to Rs 7.5 Lakh Crore will boost direct and indirect employment.
 This will help enhance demand over the medium term.

 Rural Economy: Spends such as the PM Awas Yojana, PM Gram Sadak Yojana, and MGNREGS will drive the rural economy by creating livelihoods and improving accessibility.

 MSP payment to 163 Lakh farmers: Procurement of wheat and paddy will lead to over 2.37 Lakh Crore allocation to MSPs.

-USO for Broadband in Rural areas: 5% of USO will be utilized to enable Broadband and Mobile penetration in Rural areas.
+USO for Broadband in Rural Areas: 5% of USO will be utilized to enable Broadband and Mobile penetration in Rural areas.

-For FMCG companies, moving to Direct Distribution in rural India is becoming easier, and by going in this direction, it will only get simpler with time.
+For FMCG companies, moving to Direct Distribution in rural India is becoming easier, and going in this direction, it will only get simpler with time.
 We’ve also seen rural being the key pillar of growth in the short term, and with these structural changes, we can see Bharat becoming the key growth pillar for India in the years ahead.

 2. ENSURING EASY SUPPLY OF INPUT PRODUCTS